• Skip to primary navigation

 Jump to Recipe

 Healthy Chocolate Beetroot Cake, gluten free and reduced in butter and sugar.
-My best recipe, now updated, is so fudgy and moist, there's no need for any frosting or creamy filling.
+My best recipe, now updated, is so fudgy moist, there's no need for any frosting or creamy filling.

 Incredibly moreish, it uses good quality melted dark chocolate, based on a classic French flourless chocolate fondant cake but adapted for the added beetroot.